emzeat/mz-lictools/README.md

   "custom_title": false,
   // controls the number of lines put after the license and before the rest of
   // the file's contents.
 Defaults to the supported minimum of 1 if left out.
-  "lines_after_license": 1,
+  // Set to 'ignore' to not consider any changes in whitespace / lines at all,
+  // e.g. when those get corrected by a separate linter "lines_after_license": 1,
   // a dictionary to override the comment style used for a certain file extension
   // Available comment styles is